jhpyle/docassemble/_docs/config.md

 directory to the `cert install directory` and set appropriate file permissions on the certificates.

+## <a name="allow updates"></a>Whether software updating is allowed

+By default, a user with privileges of administrator or developer can install Python packages on the server, or update existing Python packages.
+To disable updating of packages through the user interface, set `allow updates` to `false`.

+{% highlight yaml %}
+allow updates: false
+{% endhighlight %}

 ## <a name="update on start"></a>Whether software is updated on start

 By default, when a [Docker] container starts, whether it is starting